open-pioneer/trails-openlayers-base-packages/src/packages/map/README.md

 To create an OGC API Features layer, use the `ogc-features` package.
 Details about the necessary steps are described in the package's [README](../ogc-features/README.md) file.

-##### Use of Layer with MapBox-Styles
+##### Mapbox / MapLibre styles

-It is possible to use a mapbox style document as a layer.
-You have to use the class `MapboxVectorLayer` from the package `ol-mapbox-style` for this with the following minimal options as a layer object:
+To use layers of a Mapbox / MapLibre style document, use the class `MapboxVectorLayer` from the package `ol-mapbox-style` as in the following sample:

 ```ts
 // YOUR-APP/MapConfigProviderImpl.ts